Before You Start

 Notice that we do know the type of mySet

 .
-That's the key piece of information that tells us which exists()
+That type is the key piece of information that tells us which exists()

 function to call.